jinpark0625/react_shop/README.md

 # Happy Jolly

 <img width="1304" alt="스크린샷 2023-02-20 오전 2 56 41" src="https://user-images.githubusercontent.com/69961780/220046017-7c1536c2-f7f3-4903-845b-acd6ec579a1e.png">
-Happy Jolly built with React.js, Typescript, Firebase, Cloudinary, react-query, and tailwind-css, this e-commerce website allows users to log in and shop for NFTs and products.
-Currently, the top administrator has the ability to register new products, and all users can view and manage the products in their cart through Firebase real-time database.
+Happy Jolly is a feature-rich e-commerce website that has been built using modern web technologies such as React.js, Typescript, Firebase, Supabase, Cloudinary, PayPal, React-query, and tailwind-css.
+The website is designed to provide an engaging user experience for online shoppers interested in purchasing NFTs and other products.
+Happy Jolly offers a secure login system that enables users to create accounts and access personalized content.
+The site also features a robust shopping cart that allows users to add products to their cart and complete purchases with ease.
+Moreover, Happy Jolly offers a collection of exclusive NFTs that users can browse, buy and add to their collection.
+With its clean design and intuitive user interface, Happy Jolly provides a seamless online shopping experience that is both enjoyable and convenient.

 ## table of contents